 Tooth Decay: What You Need to Know

 When it comes to tooth decay, problems can start very soon in life.
-Industry research shows that the sooner your child sees a dentist, the less you’ll have to spend as a parent throughout their life.
+Industry research shows that the sooner you see a children’s dentist, the less you’ll have to spend as a parent throughout their life.
 At KC Dental, we adhere to the Manitoba Dental Association’s Free First Visit directive.
 That means your child’s first visit is free!

-Your dentist at KCDC will review all this information with you at your child’s first appointment, but here is a summary of how to keep kids cavity free!
+Your children’s dentist in Winnipeg will review all this information with you at your child’s first appointment, but here is a summary of how to keep kids cavity-free!

 Birth to 2 Years Old

 Before baby’s teeth erupt, clean their mouth and gums with a soft cloth or baby toothbrush at bath time.
-This reduced bacteria in the mouth for when teeth come, and gets your baby used to the new sensation of oral care for when the brushing starts.
+This reduced bacteria in the mouth for when teeth come and get your baby used to the new sensation of oral care for when the brushing starts.

 If your baby likes a bottle at bedtime, don’t put anything besides water in it.
 Any other liquids containing sugar, even milk, will attack teeth all night long.